awray3/ml_host/README.rst

     make data_model

-Then just read over the generated python script and double-check it matches what you are expecting.
+Then read over the generated python script and double-check it matches what you are expecting.

 Launching